-Mortgage deferral scheme not the only solution for older Kiwis
+Mortgage deferral isn’t the only solution for older Kiwis

 The Reserve Bank’s announcement of the extension of the mortgage deferral scheme from 27 September 2020 to 31 March 2021 may result in relief to some borrowers.
 However, for others, the relief may only be temporary.
 For those without the income required to resume payments once the deferral ends, the deferral will not be an option at all.